 It’s kind of the opposite, actually.
 There are mounds of pillows on the sofa, cozy throws on every chair and even a basket warm socks in the entryway encourage you to curl up and get comfortable.

-After a quick lunch at Vicky’s Viking Room, a small town gem, (there’ll be a post coming shortly) we were unpacked, E was napping in one of the three bedrooms upstairs and I was installed at the dining room table.
+After a quick lunch at Vicky’s Viking Room, a small town gem, we were unpacked, E was napping in one of the three bedrooms upstairs and I was installed at the dining room table.

 Let me tell you, getting lost in spreadsheets and a pile of receipts is a whole lot more pleasant when you’re drinking fresh, hot coffee and snacking on homemade Christmas cookies as sunlight streams through the picture window.
 Work felt downright decadent.